Definitely-not-AWS-Workshops/workshop-2-blog/content/9-Set-Up-AWSome-Books-Repository/3-Review-Update-Dependency-Cache-Workflow/_index.md

           ./gradlew dependencies
 ```

-This GitHub Actions workflow is designed to update the dependency cache for a project, specifically for Gradle-based projects.
+This GitHub Actions workflow is designed to update the dependency cache for a project, specifically for Java Gradle-based projects.
 Let's take a high-level look at key components of the workflow.

 #### Events
-- **push**: Triggers the workflow when the merge group for a given pull request is successful and the PR is actually merged into the *main* branch.
+**push**: triggers the workflow when the merge group for a given pull request is successful and the PR is actually merged into the *main* branch.

-- **workflow_dispatch:** Allows the workflow to be manually started for debugging without inputs.
+**workflow_dispatch:** allows the workflow to be manually started for debugging without inputs.

 #### Concurrency